stack-of-tasks/dynamic_graph_bridge_msgs/README.md

 - `srv/RunPythonCommand.srv` is symbolic link to the `srv/RunCommand.srv` file.
 - `srv/RunPythonFile.srv`is service allowing the user to parse a full script inside the the C++ embeded python interpreter.

+# ROS1/2 build.

+The package is building the message for ROS1 or ROS2 dependending on the currently active environment.
+We use the `ROS_VERSION` environment variable in order to handle the different build.

+The ROS1 build is based on the `catkin` cmake module, and the ROS2 is based on `ament` cmake module.